jefffhaynes/BinarySerializer/README.md

 ### IgnoreAttribute ###

 Any field or property with an Ignore attribute will not be included in serialization or deserialization.
 These fields can still be used in bindings, however properties will be treated as flat fields.
 If you need to do some calculation on a binding source your best option is to define a ValueConverter (see below).

-### SerializeAsAttribute ###

-In general you shouldn't need this as most things tend to work out without it.
-However, you can always override the default behavior by specifying SerializeAs.
-This attribute can also be used to specify encodings and endianness if needed.

 ```c#
 [SerializeAs(SerializedType.Int1)]